What Is Keto Diet?

 1. Seafood and Fish

-Seafood and fish are not only rich in protein, but they are also packed with other nutrients like Vitamin B and potassium.
-Fatty fish like salmon and tuna are rich in Omega 3 fatty acids .
+Seafood and fish are rich in protein and packed with other nutrients like Vitamin B and potassium.
+In addition, fatty fish like salmon and tuna are rich in Omega 3 fatty acids .

 Some health benefits associated with omega 3 include increased insulin sensitivity and improved mental health.

 Note, however, that some shellfish have trace amounts of carbs in their composition.
-You may want to factor in the shellfish carb content when making your meal plans.
+Therefore, you may want to factor in the shellfish carb content when making your meal plans.

 2. Non-starchy vegetables

 In a Keto diet, low carb vegetables are preferable to starchy root vegetables.
-Above ground vegetables have lower net carbs and are also rich in Vitamin C, iron, and fiber.
+Above ground, vegetables have lower net carbs and are rich in Vitamin C, iron, and fibre.

-Plenty of fiber in Keto meals is important because it slows down digestion allowing you to feel full for longer.
-Non-starchy vegetables are also rich in antioxidants that protect body cells from damage .
+Plenty of fibre in Keto meals is important because it slows down digestion allowing you to feel full for longer.
+In addition, non-starchy vegetables are also rich in antioxidants that protect body cells from damage .

-Other great non-starchy vegetables for Keto diet include, spinach, broccoli, Brussel sprouts, kale, and cauliflower.
+Other great non-starchy vegetables for the Keto diet include spinach, broccoli, Brussel sprouts, kale, and cauliflower.
 That should give you plenty to work with.